Special Educational Needs

 - To work together towards the timely identification of students with SEND and those eligible for special exam arrangements, ensuring their rights are upheld.

-We are proud of the progress our students with statements make as a result of the specialist interventions and support they receive:
+We are proud of the progress our students with Educational Health Care Plans make as a result of the specialist interventions and support they receive:

 We also strive to promote the full potential of all our Able, Gifted and Talented students and to build appropriate aspirations.
 We feel very proud of the wide range of activities and opportunities which we are able to offer these students.